Disclosing your IP

 When you disclose the IP to the University, the information remains confidential and does not compromise any future patent or other forms of protection.

 It opens the door to University-provided business support services, programs and funding to help you explore the potential of your research.
-It could also eventually lead to the commercialisation of your discovery or creation.
+It could also lead to the development of products or services based on your discovery or creation.

 When should I disclose IP?

-The best time to tell us about your IP is early – ideally well before communicating your IP to anyone outside the University.
-The sooner you contact us, the sooner the IP assessment and protection process can start.
+The best time to tell us about your IP is early – ideally, well before communicating your IP to anyone outside the University.

-Starting early means it’s less likely you’ll be delayed in disclosing the IP publicly.
-This includes publishing, presenting at conferences or disclosing it in other ways.
+Disclosing early means it’s less likely you’ll be delayed in sharing the IP publicly.

-It’s important to complete the disclosure well before revealing the IP through publications, poster sessions, conferences, media releases, other communications, or even verbally.
-We recommend allowing several months to protect the IP before publishing or talking to any external parties, especially prospective investors.
+It’s important to complete the disclosure well before revealing the IP through publications, conferences, media releases, other communications, or even verbally.
+Ideally, allow several months to protect the IP before publishing or talking to any external parties, especially prospective investors.

 Tell us about your IP before you: